Troubleshooting Scenarios for Issues with the Cato Client

 Solution

 Cato Network doesn’t recommend installing the Cato Client and third-party VPN clients on the same computer.
-Best practice is to uninstall third-party VPN clients and network adapters.
-It’s important to restart the computer or device after your remove the third-party VPN client.
+The best practice is to uninstall third-party VPN clients and network adapters.
+It’s important to restart the computer or device after you remove the third-party VPN client.

 Antivirus Blocks the Cato Client